-Camilo Fonseca has served as the Beacon's news editor since July 2021.
-As a correspondent, he contributed to the Beacon's coverage of the 2020 presidential election; since then, he has also examined COVID-19's effect on campus life and local businesses in both express and enterprise.
-Hailing from Tampa, Florida, Fonseca is currently a sophomore journalism major with minors in philosophy and political science, and hopes to pursue a career in foreign...
+Camilo Fonseca is an editor-at-large for The Beacon.
+He previously served as a managing editor, and before that, The Beacon's news editor.
+Camilo joined as a correspondent, contributing to coverage of the 2020 presidential election; he has since helped examined COVID-19's effect on campus life, local businesses, and politics.
+Hailing from Tampa, Florida, Camilo is currently a junior journalism major with minors in philosophy and political science,...

 Afghan royalty, class of 2004, reflects on country’s legacy in wake of American withdrawal